textbook/fauxauth/README.md

 ### Compatibility

-The compiled version of `fauxauth`, as released to npm, is tested against the latest versions of the active Node LTS releases, currently Hydrogen (18), Iron (20) and Jod (22).
+The compiled version of `fauxauth`, as released to npm, is tested against the latest versions of the active Node LTS releases, currently Jod (22) and Krypton (24).
 Compilation is carried out using TypeScript in the Node version specified in `.nvmrc`.
 The lowest supported version is documented in `package.json`'s `engines` field.

 ### Options